ssciwr/afwizard/README.md

 ## Documentation

-The documentation of AFWizard can be found here: [https://afwizard.readthedocs.io/en/latest](https://afwizard.readthedocs.io/en/latest)
+The documentation of AFwizard can be found here: [https://afwizard.readthedocs.io/en/latest](https://afwizard.readthedocs.io/en/latest)

 ## Prerequisites

-In order to work with AFWizard, you need the following required pieces of Software.
+In order to work with AFwizard, you need the following required pieces of Software.

 * Python >= 3.7
 * A [Conda installation](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)